tetratelabs/tetrate-tech-talks/docs/episode1/presentation.md

 - Will present a technical topic

 ---
+# Meet our CEO, Varun Talwar

+- Varun, meet the Service Mesh community!
+- q: In your own words.. what this new broadcast series is all about?

+---
-# I'm your host, Eitan Suez.
+# I'm your host, Eitan Suez

 I work at Tetrate, and I like to talk tech.